mderrien29/mderrien29/README.md

 ### 👨‍🏭 friday prod releases
 ### 💩 PHP

-(github is yet to enable the ninja emoji on their profile readme. my disapointment is immense, and my day is ruined)
+(github is yet to enable the ninja emoji on their profile readme.
+My disappointment is immeasurable And my day is ruined)

 # Check out my latest work :